Mobile Suit Gundam SEED Freedom: Release

 Following three days of its release, Gundam SEED Freedom sold 630,000 tickets and earned 1.06 billion yen (about US$7.20 million), the highest three-day opening ever for a Gundam movie.
 By the second week, it became the highest-grossing Gundam film ever, surpassing Mobile Suit Gundam III: Encounters in Space in the process with 2.68 billion yen (about US$17.94 million).
 The film earned a cumulative total of 4,796,455,740 yen (about US$30.65 million) as of May 21.
 In its final weekend, the movie earned 138,059,550 yen (about US$882,300).
 Real Sound noted that Freedom was not only the highest grossing film of the franchise but also Shochiku's second highest grossing Japanese movie ever, behind Departures (2008).
 Director Mitsuo Fukuda said he was satisfied with these news.

 In Australia and New Zealand, it was released in cinemas by Sugoi Co on March 14 with a special fan premiere event being held in both Sydney and Melbourne on March 11.
+A re-release through Sugoi Co was held at Hoyts Broadway as part of the GUNDAM BASE Pop-Up World Tour on October 2, 2025 alongside re-releases of Mobile Suit Gundam GQuuuuuuX -The Beginning- and a special 4K remaster release of Gundam Wing: Endless Waltz.

 In the United Kingdom, an initial two-day 23–24 March release was extended until 3 April.
 In North America and Canada, the film was screened on May 7-8.
 In the Philippines, the film was screen in the Odex Film Festival from July 10 to July 16.

 The film and TV series Mobile Suit Gundam: The Witch From Mercury were noted to make the Gundam franchise reach record sales of 145.7 billion yen (about US$934.78 million) in the 2024 fiscal year.
 On Netflix, Gundam SEED Freedom became one of the most watched films.

 Two special editions of the film, both with over 500 cuts of updated footage, and with different epilogue cuts added, played in Japanese theaters from September 20 to October 3, and from November 1 to 14, respectively.
 The special editions raised the film gross to 5,301,101,120 yen (about US$34 million).

 The DVD and Blu-ray of the movie were released on December 25, 2024.